Project

 Actions #8

-Updated by Sam Jones almost 2 years ago
+Updated by Sam Jones about 2 years ago

 Just looking now in a tab.
 Can't even tell on-screen that I am at the top of the history (so I can avoid an unintended closure of the tab).
 How about an Undo dialog .. that's in Chromium isn't it ?